center-for-threat-informed-defense/attack_to_cve/methodology.md

-# Methodology for Mapping MITRE ATT&CK Techniques to Vulnerabilities
-The number of vulnerabilities reported annually is overwhelming.
-Defenders need help processing vulnerability reports and understanding the impact of vulnerabilities on their organization.
-Standardizing the data in vulnerability reports makes it easier for defenders to interpret the report quickly and accurately.
-It also enables automation since computers have an even harder time understanding the variations in terminology than humans.
-This document provides a methodology for using MITRE ATT&CK to characterize the impact of a vulnerability, establishing an approach to standardizing how vulnerability impact is described and helping defenders integrate new vulnerability information into their organizations.

-##	What is ATT&CK?
-[ATT&CK](https://attack.mitre.org/) is a knowledge base of adversary tactics and techniques based on real-world observations.
-The knowledge base represents adversary goals as tactics and the specific behaviors to achieve those goals as techniques and sub-techniques.
-Through its global adoption, ATT&CK has become a common taxonomy for both offense and defense to understand and communicate about adversary behaviors.
-ATT&CK is widely used as a foundation for threat models and a critical input into many cybersecurity disciplines to convey threat intelligence.

-ATT&CK can be used to standardize the language around vulnerabilities.
-ATT&CK techniques provide a standard vocabulary for describing the methods adversaries use to exploit a vulnerability and what adversaries hope to achieve by exploiting the vulnerability.
-Using ATT&CK techniques to describe a vulnerability makes it easier for defenders to integrate vulnerabilities into their threat modeling and risk management practices.

-## Using ATT&CK to Describe Vulnerabilities
+# Using MITRE ATT&CK® to Describe Vulnerabilities

-ATT&CK provides a standard method for describing the exploitation process of a vulnerability.
+[ATT&CK](https://attack.mitre.org/) tactics and techniques can be as a set of standard terms to describe the exploitation process of a vulnerability.
 For example, to exploit a vulnerability where credentials are sent in clear text, the following steps could be used:
 1. Sniff the newtork ([T1040](https://attack.mitre.org/techniques/T1040/))
 2. Which gets you the unsecured credentials ([T1552](https://attack.mitre.org/techniques/T1552/))
 3. Which you can use to access a valid account ([T1078](https://attack.mitre.org/techniques/T1078/))